 |THROUGH THE YEARS IN BASEBALL AMERICA|

-• In our early draft preview, Poreda ranked No. 46 on our College Top 100 Prospects list.
+• In our midseason update, Simmons ranked No. 20 on our list of the Top 50 College Prospects .

 • One National League scouting director called Simmons one of the best pitchers on the West Coast.

 • Simmons struck out 15 in a four-hit, complete-game shutout against San Francisco ace Aaron Poreda.

 • On our Top 50 College Junior Prospects board , Simmons ranked No. 19 on the list.

 • Simmons was a preseason third-team All-America pitcher and ranked second among Big West prospects .

 |• In our sneak peak at the 2007 draft , Simmons ranked No. 37 on our list.|